-More parents say they won't vaccinate daughters against HPV, researchers findMarch 18th, 2013 in Pediatrics /
+More parents say they won't vaccinate daughters against HPV, researchers findMarch 18, 2013 in Medicine & Health / Pediatrics

 A rising percentage of parents say they won't have their teen daughters vaccinated to protect against the human papilloma virus, even though physicians are increasingly recommending adolescent vaccinations, a study by Mayo Clinic and others shows.
 More than 2 in 5 parents surveyed believe the HPV vaccine is unnecessary, and a growing number worry about potential side effects, researchers found.
 The findings are published in the new issue of the journal Pediatrics.

 In all, researchers looked at three vaccines routinely recommended for U.S. teens: a vaccine to protect against the sexually transmitted HPV; Tdap, for tetanus, diphtheria and acellular pertussis; and the meningococcal conjugate vaccine, or MCV4 vaccine.
 While the up-to-date immunization rates rose for all three vaccines, the proportion of girls fully immunized against HPV (three doses over six months) was substantially lower than the proportion for the other two vaccines.